DonSchenck/csharp-kafka-events-workshop/README.md

 Service Account Secret:         rh-cloud-services-service-account
 ```

-Like some of the previous commands,
+Like some of the previous commands, this command will update your config.json file associated with Service Binding.
+This is user later when you bind your Kafka instance to your service running in OpenShift.

 ## 3. Creating an app to produce events
 ## 4. Creating an app to consume events and write to an event store